Is there anything that tastes better than a homegrown tomato?

-Of the 36 million households with home gardens in America, 86 percent grow tomatoes, according to a study of home and community gardening by the Burlington, Vt.-based National Gardening Association (NGA).
+Of the 36 million households with home gardens in America, 86 percent grow tomatoes, according to a study of home and community gardening by the Burlington, Vermont-based National Gardening Association (NGA).

 What’s the closest challenger?
 “Cucumbers, at 47 percent,” said NGA Research Director Bruce Butterfield.